Jett Lawrence: 2020

-2020 was Lawrence's first full AMA Supercross and Motocross season.
-However, in his third Supercross race, he broke his collarbone, which put him out for six weeks.
-After returning, he made his maiden supercross podium at Salt Lake City 5 at only 16 years old.
+2020 was Jett Lawrence's first full AMA Supercross and Motocross season.

+However, in his third Supercross race at Anaheim 2 on January 18, 2020, he broke his collarbone, which put him out for six weeks.

+He returned to catch the finale of the Supercross season securing his first supercross podium at Salt Lake City 5 on June 14, 2020, placing 3rd on the podium at only 16 years old.

+He then raced the final round on June 21, 2020 Salt Lake City 7 E/W Showdown placing 5th.

 He finished the season 10th overall.